Gregory-Ryan/Shogi/cf_README.md

 # cf.Z(t)
 Returns the Riemann-Siegel Z function of a real number in the form of x + yi.
 The input is a float and it returns a string.

-# cf.B(n)
-Returns the bernoulli numbers of a complex number in the form of x + yi.
-The input is a string and it returns a string.